ushtaralif/WikidataComplexQuestions/README.md

-# WikidataReasoningQuestions
+# WikidataReasoningQuestions/WikidataComplexQuestions
-This is a reasoning evaluation dataset generated from Wikidata using GPT-5.
+This repository contains WikidataComplexQuestions and WikidataReasoningQuestions datasets generated over Wikidata using GPT-5.